yifanwow/yifanwow/README.md

 <img src="sunset.png" alt="img" title="Sunset">

 Hello!
-I’m Yifan Yu, a recent graduate from Cornell University and Cornell Tech, where I explored the fascinating intersection of software and hardware.
+I’m Yifan Yu, a recent graduate from [Cornell University](https://www.cornell.edu/) / [Cornell Tech](https://tech.cornell.edu/), where I explored the fascinating intersection of software and hardware.
 In my personal projects, I focus on building full-stack applications using C#, complemented by JavaScript, most hosted on AWS.

 For me, the process of creating software, much like painting for artists or composing for musicians, is profoundly important.